 - No item limits – check out as many issues as you want.

-- No returns – no overdue fees!
+- No returns required.
 Some select weekly titles may expire in 2 days while select monthly or seasonal titles may expire in 7 days.
 However, you can easily download them again.

 Digital Media from Hoopla